I spent way too many years in the rat race waking up early to a noisy alarm clock and checking my phone first thing for morning emails and text.

 I brushed my teeth and rushed downstairs for a quick cup of coffee before bolting out the front door with a granola bar in my hand.

+I sped down my neighborhood street and out on to the constrant strain of Roswell Road and on to GA 400.
 Morning rush hour in Atlanta is brutal and everyone is on edge as they jockey to accelerate around each others cars.

 There is a different way.